Queen adds a touch of Spice to royal visit

 Halliwell-Horner replied: “Yeah, amazing.”

-The Queen, who is president of the charity, is meeting NHS and centre staff and people living with cancer to hear how they have been supported by Maggie’s.
+The Queen, who is president of the charity, met NHS and centre staff and people living with cancer to hear how they have been supported by Maggie’s.

-She is also unveiling a portrait of herself by artist Eileen Hogan, and will hear about the revamped garden at the centre.
+She unveiled a portrait of herself by artist Eileen Hogan, and heard about the revamped garden at the centre.

+During a short speech, the Queen said it was a “huge pleasure” to return to the Cheltenham centre to celebrate the charity’s 30th anniversary and recalled when she first met the late founder Maggie Keswick Jencks.

+“I first met Maggie many years ago, in the ‘swinging sixties’, when I ventured into her beautiful and cool boutique, AnnaCat,” she said.

 The Queen has been president of Maggie’s since 2008 and has visited 18 of its 27 centres.